basinilya/rememberme/README.md

 * automatic login
 * redirecting back to the initially requested page

 To implement the "Stay Logged In" feature we save the credentials from the submitted login form in the servlet context attribute (for now).
-Unlike in the SO answer above, the pasword is not hashed, because only certain setups accept that (Glassfish with a jdbc realm).
+Unlike in the SO answer above, the password is not hashed, because only certain setups accept that (Glassfish with a jdbc realm).
 The persistent cookie is associated with the credentials.

 The flow is the following:
 * Get forwarded/redirected to the login form